 Community InvolvementThe Restoration Advisory Board, involved at the Joliet Army Ammunition Plant for over 10 years, represents the community's interests in the environmental cleanup to the Army and other government agencies.

 Future land use at the Joliet Army Ammunition Plan is prescribed in the Illinois Land Conservation Act of 1995.
-The MFG Area is designated to become a portion of a Midewin National Tallgrass Prairie, a national veterans cemetery, and an industrial park.
+The MFG Area is in the process of being transformed into a portion of a Midewin National Tallgrass Prairie, a national veterans cemetery, and an industrial park.

 The first transfer of JOAAP land was completed in 1997 when 15,089 acres of land that did not require cleanup were transferred to the auspices of the U.S. Department of Agriculture/Forest Service for the creation of what will eventually be the 19,000 acre Midewin National Tallgrass Prairie.
 In September 2005 an additional 2,600 acres were transferred for incorporation into the prairie.